potassco/asprin/README.md

 ```
 Currently, for computing many optimal models, asprin does projection on the atoms of the preference specification.

+## Building
+`asprin` requires Python (version 2.7 is tested), and the [python module of clingo](https://github.com/potassco/clingo).
+For installation instructions, please read [here](https://github.com/potassco/clingo/blob/master/INSTALL) the section on Building the Python Module.

 ## Example
 ```
 $ cat examples/example1.lp